PrakharSharma41/LLD/BehaviouralQuestion/info.md

 - [time when you didn't think you were going to meet the commitments you promised](#time-when-you-didn't-think-you-were-going-to-meet-the-commitments-you-promised)

 # Invent and Simplify
 Q: Give an example of a time you proposed a new idea or process.
-What was the response?
+What was the response?<br>
-Answer:
+Answer:<br>
 1.
 **Situation:** As a part of the central team, we often received tickets that didn’t belong to us because reporters randomly assigned issues without proper triage.